AdobeDocs/advertising.en/help/integrations/analytics/ids.md

 Example AMO ID: AC!iIMvXqlOa6Nia2lDvtgw!GrVv6o2oV2qQLjQiXLC7

-### AMO ID Format for [!DNL Search]
+### AMO ID Format for [!DNL Search, Social, & Commerce]

-AMO IDs for [!DNL Search] follow a distinct format for each search engine.
+AMO IDs for [!DNL Search, Social, & Commerce] follow a distinct format for each search engine.
 The format for all search engines begins with the following:

 ```
 AL!{userid}!{sid}